menu

 Le Center is a very small city located in the state of Minnesota.
 With a population of 2,505 people and just one neighborhood, Le Center is the 278th largest community in Minnesota.

-Because occupations involving physical labor dominate the local economy, Le Center is generally considered to be a blue-collar town.
-44.85% of the Le Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Le Center, you'll notice that it is more blue-collar than most other communities in America.
+44.85% of Le Center’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Le Center is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Le Center who work in office and administrative support (9.40%), management occupations (7.46%), and healthcare suport services (5.15%).

-Le Center is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Le Center doesn't have a public transportation system that people use for their commute.

 The per capita income in Le Center in 2022 was $31,173, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $124,692 for a family of four.
 However, Le Center contains both very wealthy and poor people as well.